-- (1) To the extent allowed by law and unless specifically prohibited by the declaration of condominium, the articles, or the bylaws of an association, and consistent with the provisions of s.
-617.0830, the board of administration, in response to damage caused by an event for which a state of emergency is declared pursuant to s.
-252.36 in the locale in which the condominium is located, may, but is not required to, exercise the following powers: - (a) Conduct board meetings and membership meetings with notice given as is practicable.
-Such notice may be given in any practicable manner, including publication, radio, United States mail, the Internet, public service announcements, and conspicuous posting on the condominium property or any other means the board deems reasonable under the circumstances.
-Notice of board decisions may be communicated as provided in this paragraph.
+(1) To the extent allowed by law, unless specifically prohibited by the declaration of condominium, the articles, or the bylaws of an association, and consistent with s.
+617.0830, the board of administration, in response to damage or injury caused by or anticipated in connection with an emergency, as defined in s.
+252.34(4), for which a state of emergency is declared pursuant to s.
+252.36 in the locale in which the condominium is located, may exercise the following powers:

+(a) Conduct board meetings, committee meetings, elections, and membership meetings, in whole or in part, by telephone, real-time videoconferencing, or similar real-time electronic or video communication with notice given as is practicable.
+Such notice may be given in any practicable manner, including publication, radio, United States mail, the Internet, electronic transmission, public service announcements, and conspicuous posting on the condominium property or association property or any other means the board deems reasonable under the circumstances.
+Notice of decisions also may be communicated as provided in this paragraph.